whpthomas/open_bvm_ventilator/README.md

 ### Assumptions

-At the time this design was initiated it was assumed that early non-invasive ventilation with supplementary oxygen is a beneficial treatment for COVID-19 patients.
+At the time this design was initiated it was assumed that early non-invasive ventilation with supplementary oxygen is beneficial for treating COVID-19 patients.

 In order to meet all the requirements in the above document it is assumed that:

 1. Supplementary oxygen will be provided to the bag via an externally regulated source (i.e. an oxygen cylinder or wall outlet).
-2. A HEPA exhalation filter will be installed between the manifold and mask.
+2. A [HEPA exhalation filter](bom/BOM.md) will be installed between the manifold and mask.
-3. A PEEP regulator will be installed on the valve output to provide positive end-expiratory pressure.
+3. A [PEEP regulator](bom/BOM.md) will be installed on the valve output to provide positive end-expiratory pressure.
-4. An extension hose may be used to connect the mask to the patient.
+4. An [extension hose](bom/BOM.md) may be used to connect the mask to the patient.
 However if used, the extension hose should be connected between the bag and the valve to limit the amount of dead space in the gas exchange.
 5. The mask will be strapped to patient in order to provide a hands free airtight seal.

 ![Open BVM Ventilator Interface](images/interface.jpg)